 - The School completes the standard nomination form.
 The School will either include an URL to the candidate’s CV on the form or provide a copy of the CV.
 The School also includes the name of a third external referee who has agreed to be consulted about the nomination.

-- Referee details are not required for nominations of the title of Honorary Lecturer (both new and renewal), unless requested by the Honorary Titles Group at a later date.
+- Referee details are not required for nominations of the title of Honorary Lecturer (both new and renewal unless requested by the Faculty at a later date.

-- The Secretary of the Honorary Titles Group requests three external references for each nomination for Honorary Professor and Honorary Professor of Practice.
-The Group reserves the right to request references for nominations for Honorary Senior Lectureships and Honorary Lectureships.
+- The Secretary of the Honorary Titles Committee requests three external references for each nomination for Honorary Professor and Honorary Professor of Practice.
+The Faculty reserves the right to request references for nominations for Honorary Senior Lecturers and Honorary Lecturers.
 The School will be contacted if further referee details are required.

-The Honorary Titles Group meets twice per academic year (normally October and March), and is serviced by Academic Affairs.
+The Honorary Titles Committee meets three times per academic year (normally October, February and June), and is serviced by Academic Affairs.
 Faculty approval will also take place three times per year from 2021-22.

-The Protocol for Handling Honorary Titles outlines current practice for handling Honorary Title Nominations.
+The Protocol for Handling Honorary Titles Nominations outlines current practice for handling Honorary Title Nominations.